metalsmith/metalsmith.io/src/index.md

 }
 ```

-where the content of the file is always put into the property value of **`contents`** and with every file parsed for optional YAML front-matter.
+where the content of the file is always put into the property value of **`contents`**.
+Technically the property value of **`contents`** is realised as a `new Buffer('...')` object, in order to also handle straight binary data well.
+Furthermore, the file is also parsed for YAML-front-matter information, which will then also be put into the JS Object.
 Thus, we finally have an JavaScript object of JavaScript objects.
 This encompassing JavaScript object is usally called **`files`** since it contains all the JavaScript objects that represent the files.

 ```JavaScript
 {